vanOosterhoutLab/HybridCheck/use_hybrids.md

 permalink: use_HybridCheck.html
 ---

+### You have several options for installing and using HybridCheck.

 There are several different ways you can install and use HybridCheck:

 1. If you don't want to use R, you may use one of the pre-packaged utilities we